VKM96/CMake_Template/README.md

-# Cmake GTest Template
+# Cmake GTest Template {#mainpage}
-This repository is a template project for C/C++ projects built with CMake and G-TEST
+This repository is a template project for C/C++ projects built with CMake, G-TEST and Doxygen

 ## Table of contents
 - [Project-structure](#project-structure)